Josiah Harlan

-Josiah Harlan, Prince of Ghor (June 12, 1799 – October 1871) was an American adventurer who travelled to Afghanistan and Punjab with the intention of making himself a king.
-During his travels, he became involved in local politics and factional military actions.
+Josiah Harlan, Prince of Ghor (June 12, 1799 – October 1871) was an American adventurer who claimed to have travelled to Afghanistan and Punjab with the intention of making himself a king.
+He claimed that during his travels, he became involved in local politics and factional military actions.
 He claimed he was awarded the title Prince of Ghor in exchange for military aid.
-Rudyard Kipling's short story The Man Who Would Be King is believed to have been partly based on Harlan.
+Rudyard Kipling's 1888 short story "The Man Who Would Be King" is believed by some to have been partly based on Harlan.

 Harlan's childhood

 Harlan was born in Newlin Township, in Chester County, Pennsylvania.
 Harlan and his nine siblings—including paleontologist Richard Harlan—were raised in a strict and pious home by Quakers.
 His father was a merchant broker in Philadelphia.

 After the death of his mother when he was 13 years old, Harlan took up reading.
 It was recorded that at the age of 15, he was reading medical books, such as the biographies of Plutarch.
 He also allegedly held interest in advanced religious texts.
 Harlan had a knack for languages, as he was able to speak French fluently and could read in both Greek and Latin.
 Furthermore, he enjoyed studying Greek and Roman ancient history, with Alexander the Great bearing a particular point of interest for him.